 Structural movement

 Repair category 1

 Notes It appears the property has suffered from previous movement evident to distortions to the internal and external fabric.
-This appears long standing and non progressive in nature.
+Within the limitations of a single survey and for the purposes of this valuation this appears longstanding and non-progressive in nature.

 Dampness, rot and infestation

-Repair category 1
+Repair category 2

-Notes Random moisture meter readings were recorded throughout the property where accessible and no significant dampness, rot or infestation was noted.
-A restricted damp inspection was carried out due to the presence of furniture and fittings.
-No comment can be made to the condition of the fabric below any floor coverings or behind any wall linings.
+Notes Evidence of previous water ingress was noted above the kitchen window unit and staining and damage to the masonry above the kitchen window was noted.
+A precautionary check of this area is recommended by a qualified contractor who can advise on any necessary remedial works thereafter.
+A restricted damp inspection was carried out due to the presence of linings and fittings.
+No comment can be made on the condition of the fabric below any floor coverings or behind any wall linings.

 Chimney stacks Repair category 2 Notes Weathered and damaged masonry noted.
-Future upgrading work should be anticipated and carried out in accordance with good practice.
+Future upgrading/remedial works should be anticipated and carried out in accordance with good maintenance practice.
 Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-Chimney stacks were viewed from ground floor level only.
+Chimney stacks were viewed from street level only.

 Roofing including roof space

 Repair category 2

-Notes Flat roof coverings have a limited life and require regular and ongoing maintenance with higher than average maintenance costs.
-It may be prudent to ascertain the service history pertaining to the flat roof covering.
-A precautionary check of the roof decks is recommended by a qualified Roofing
+Notes Flat roof coverings have a limited life and will require regular and ongoing

 Roofing including roof space

 Repair category 2

-Notes Contractor prior to purchase.
-No access was gained onto roof coverings at the time of inspection.
+Notes maintenance with a higher than average maintenance cost.
+A precautionary check of the roof decks and pertinents is recommended by a qualified roofing contractor prior to purchase.
+No access was gained onto roof coverings or sight of roof coverings was gained from street level.

 Rainwater fittings

 Repair category 2

-Notes Sections were noted to be weathered and corroded.
+Notes Sections of the rainwater fittings were noted to be weathered and corroded.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Weathered and damaged masonry noted and remedial works should be anticipated.
+Notes Weathered and damaged masonry noted.
+Future remedial works should be anticipated and carried out in accordance with good maintenance practice.